PACO-CPU/minimal-mistakes/_docs/042-related-works.md

 ### Programming languages and compiler support

  Many efforts have been put into designing programming languages and coding styles for approximate computing.
-EnerJ [15] uses type qualifiers to declare data that may be subject to approximate computation.
-Loop perforation provides a general technique to trade accuracy for performance by transforming loops to execute a subset of their iterations [16].
-A task-based programming model and runtime system that exploit the observation that not all parts of a program are equally significant for the accuracy of the end-result is introduced in [18].
+[EnerJ] (http://sampa.cs.washington.edu/research/approximation/enerj.html) uses type qualifiers to declare data that may be subject to approximate computation.
+Loop perforation provides a general technique to trade accuracy for performance by transforming loops to execute a subset of their iterations, an example of using this technique for better energy performance is found [here] (http://dl.acm.org/citation.cfm?id=2025133).
+A task-based programming model and runtime system that exploit the observation that not all parts of a program are equally significant for the accuracy of the end-result is introduced [here](http://delivery.acm.org/10.1145/2690000/2688546/p275-vassiliadis.pdf?ip=131.234.42.90&id=2688546&acc=ACTIVE%20SERVICE&key=2BA2C432AB83DA15%2EFF86995C7D80A64D%2E4D4702B0C3E38B35%2E4D4702B0C3E38B35&CFID=673132489&CFTOKEN=69262487&__acm__=1475069518_463584b9e4294fad9427e857dec931dc).
 In  PACO we have not used any of the former , but rather added our own extensions to CLANG and LLVM.
-More details can be found [here](https://paco-cpu.github.io/paco-cpu/docs/developer-guide/).

-### References

-[4] Hadi Esmaeilzadeh, Emily Blem, Ren´ee St Amant, Karthikeyan Sankaralingam, and Doug Burger.
-Power challenges may end the multicore era.
-Communications of the ACM, 56(2):93–102, 2013.

-[5] Hadi Esmaeilzadeh, Adrian Sampson, Luis Ceze, and Doug Burger.
-Architecture support for disciplined approximate programming.
-In ACM SIGPLAN Notices, volume 47, pages 301–312.
-ACM, 2012.

-[8] Jie Han and Michael Orshansky.
-Approximate computing: An emerging paradigm for energy-efficient design.
-In Test Symposium (ETS), 2013 18th IEEE European, pages 1–6.
-IEEE, 2013.

-[14] Jin Miao, Ku He, Andreas Gerstlauer, and Michael Orshansky.
-Modeling and synthesis of quality-energy optimal approximate adders.
-In Proceedings of the International Conference on Computer-Aided Design, pages 728–735.
-ACM, 2012.

-[15] Vojtech Mrazek, Zdenek Vasicek, and Lukas Sekanina.
-Evolutionary approximation of software for embedded systems: Median function.
-In Proceedings of the Companion Publication of the 2015 on Genetic and Evolutionary Computation Conference, pages 795–801.
-ACM, 2015.

-[16] Adrian Sampson, Andr´e Baixo, Benjamin Ransford, Thierry Moreau, Joshua Yip, Luis Ceze, and Mark Oskin.
-Accept: A programmer-guided compiler framework for practical approximate computing.
-University of Washington Technical Report UW-CSE-15-01, 1, 2015.

-[17] Adrian Sampson, Werner Dietl, Emily Fortuna, Danushen Gnanapragasam, Luis Ceze, and Dan Grossman.
-EnerJ: Approximate data types for safe and general lowpower computation.
-In ACM SIGPLAN Notices, volume 46, pages 164–174.
-ACM, 2011.

-[18] Stelios Sidiroglou-Douskos, Sasa Misailovic, Henry Hoffmann, and Martin Rinard.
-Managing performance vs. accuracy trade-offs with loop perforation.
-In Proceedings of the 19th ACM SIGSOFT symposium and the 13th European conference on
-Foundations of software engineering, pages 124–134.
-ACM, 2011.

-[20] Vassilis Vassiliadis, Konstantinos Parasyris, Charalambos Chalios, Christos D Antonopoulos, Spyros Lalis, Nikolaos Bellas, Hans Vandierendonck, and Dimitrios S Nikolopoulos.
-A programming model and runtime system for significance-aware energy-efficient computing.
-In Proceedings of the 20th ACM SIGPLAN Symposium on Principles and Practice of Parallel Programming, pages 275–276.
-ACM, 2015.

-[21] Swagath Venkataramani, Vinay K Chippa, Srimat T Chakradhar, Kaushik Roy, and Anand Raghunathan.
-Quality programmable vector processors for approximate computing.
-In Proceedings of the 46th Annual IEEE/ACM International Symposium on Microarchitecture, pages 1–12.
-ACM, 2013.

-[22] Swagath Venkataramani, Kaushik Roy, and Anand Raghunathan.
-Substitute-andsimplify: a unified design paradigm for approximate and quality configurable circuits.
-In Proceedings of the Conference on Design, Automation and Test in Europe, pages 1367–1372.
-EDA Consortium, 2013.
+Check our [developer guide](https://paco-cpu.github.io/paco-cpu/docs/developer-guide/) for more details.